young home care worker in uniform accompanying an elderly person

 Beyond emotional support, practical help with daily tasks can make a huge difference in a senior’s ability to live independently at home.
 This non-medical assistance includes things like laundry, light housekeeping, preparing nutritious meals, and grocery shopping.

 It’s about handling the little things that can become burdensome over time.
-Many users on forums like Reddit’s r/agingparents subreddit frequently mention that meal preparation and medication reminders are two of the most valuable services a companion can provide.
+Many users on forums like Reddit’s r/agingparents subreddit frequently say that meal preparation and medication reminders are two of the most valuable services a companion can provide.

 Recreational Activities for Engagement